Family Fitness complaints climb; BBB weighs in

 Swift Funds Financial told the FOX 17 Problem Solvers the company has frozen collections on all Family Fitness customers while they look into Walters' and others' claims as a result of the large response.

-If you have a debt outstanding to Family Fitness, you can reach Swift Funds Financial at this number: 323-741-5269
+If you have a debt outstanding to Family Fitness, you can reach Swift Funds Financial at 323-741-5269

-Last week, Family Fitness corporate told the Problem Solvers it is looking at possible solutions for the mass of people who’ve reached out with complaints.
+Last week, Family Fitness corporate told the Problem Solvers it is looking at possible solutions for the mass of people who have complained.
+The Problem Solvers hope to sit down and talk specifics soon.